Hemant-Gurung/Burger/README.md

-For the graphical user interface Imgui is used.
+For the graphic user interface Imgui is used.
 It is a graphical user interface design pattern which uses an immediate mode graphics library to create the GUI.